-Even if you employ a search engine marketing company, you will have to optimize your site for proper ranking by search engines and directories.
+Even if you employ a search engine marketing company, you will have to optimise your site for proper ranking by search engines and directories.
 In fact, unless you're using other (and generally more expensive) marketing approaches, you will build your site to be optimally visible on the net.
 That entails:

 - choosing a good domain name.
 One that includes your keywords will help the ranking: e.g. oklahoma-poetry-society.org rather than oklposoc.org. - deciding on keywords that reflect your business, are popular, and receive minimal competition from other sites.
-Use Wordtracker or Keyword Discovery to check.
 You'll have to experiment, but our experience suggests that a well-designed subsidiary page should rank well if the number of competing Google sites does not exceed 5,000.
-For the index page you should be able to beat 10,000 competing sites. - dividing your site into content-rich pages that will each contain a keyword or group of keywords.
-Each page will individually aim at a decent ranking.
-You may wish to optimize the pulling power of your keywords by testing alternatives in a short advertising campaign on one of the ppc search engines.
-If you want to be professional in keyword selection, then consider:
+For the index page you should be able to beat 10,000 competing sites.